LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ~~~
 {: .source}

-Check the new `Publication_date` column against the original
+Once imported, we can check the new `Publication_date` column against the original
 `Day`, `Month`, `Year` columns to make sure the dates are the same.

-Check the type of the new column:
+And then check the data type of the new column:

 ~~~
 articles_df.dtypes